Collateral Consequences of Sex Crimes

 Violations of these requirements can trigger a new prosecution and lead to reincarceration.
 Our attorney at Ohlson & Ohlson, Attorneys at Law understands the expansive threat to your liberty these charges represent and can help you minimize the long-term damage that may result.

 We can help by investigating the circumstances of the allegations, work to create an aggressive defense and protect you by stopping all contact with police or media, who may be more interested in sensationalizing the accusations.
+Whether you have been charged with assault or another sex crime, you deserve protection.
+We can help give you the protection and security you need.

 You Cannot Handle This Yourself